openstack/cinder-specs/specs/ocata/ha-aa-replication.rst

-As mentioned before only one volume service will receive the request to do the failover, so by splitting the operation the manager will be able to request the local driver to do the first part of the failover and once that is done it will send all volume nodes in the cluster handling that backend the signal that that the failover has been completed and that they should start pointing to the failed over secondary site, thus solving the problem of some services not knowing that a new site should be used.
+As mentioned before only one volume service will receive the request to do the failover, so by splitting the operation the manager will be able to request the local driver to do the first part of the failover and once that is done it will send all volume nodes in the cluster handling that backend the signal that the failover has been completed and that they should start pointing to the failed over secondary site, thus solving the problem of some services not knowing that a new site should be used.